Updating a Tuscan brown home, 6 tips, blog post, interior design, Paper Moon Painting

 .

-Step 4: The heavy drapes have got to go.
+The heavy drapes have got to go

-• I know they seemed like the epitome of lushness and elegance at one time, but heavy drapes are out of style, and no one does valances any more, period.
 This is bad news for the drapery workrooms of the world, but good news for the rest of us, who no longer have to spend an arm and a leg for custom window treatments.
 I know you paid quite a bit for yours, but now they’re just holding you back.
 Either make a gown to impress Rhett Butler, or donate the fabric and trimmings to charity.
 Bonus: your home will seem much lighter and more open without them!
 If you need privacy, go with simple panels in lighter tones, or shutters or shades.

 updating a tuscan brown home, step 4, no heavy drapes eliminate heavy draperies

-Step 5: Get new lampshades.
+Get new lampshades

 outdated brown lampshade table vignette

-• Review your artwork with a critical eye, especially any prints.
+Review your artwork with a critical eye, especially any prints.
 Do they look like they belong in a hotel hallway?
 Out they go!
 If you’re keeping any favorites, update the mats to a fresh off-white or cream.
-No tan or burgundy mats, please!
+No tan or burgundy mats, please.

 Here’s what I mean by prints that have got to go: